Eswaraprasadp/Wallet/README.md

 Add expenses, and modify them
 ## Installation and Usage
 Open Command Prompt and Change the directory to the cloned repository.
-For Windows, run the following commands
+Create a virtual environment (venv) in Python.
+Then, For Windows, run the following commands
 ```
 $ venv\Scripts\activate